LucianoXu/NQPV/README.md

 ## Quantum Program - Constructing the proof
 The verification of program correctness is through the definition of a proof term.
-Here in NQPV, we do not need to provide a proof of full details (like what is required in CoqQ or QHLProver).
-Instead, we write a *"proof hint"*, which briefly describes the correctness formula we want to proof, and provides the required loop invariants.
+Here in NQPV, we do not need to provide proof of full details (like what is required in CoqQ or QHLProver).
+Instead, we write a *"proof hint"*, which briefly describes the correctness formula we want to proof and provides the required loop invariants.

-In the following we will explain the syntax of a proof hint.
+In the following, we will explain the syntax of a proof hint.
 If you found the formal description of the grammar hard to understand, you may refer to the examples for an intuitive idea.

 The expression of a proof hint should be: